 Professor Alice O'Grady

-- Position: Professor in Applied Performance and Head of School
+- Position: Professor in Applied Performance

 - Email: A.OGrady@leeds.ac.uk

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate